Skip to main content

 2. Register in MELS

-Create a username and password in MELS (Mississippi Enforcement and Licensure System).
+Create a username and password in MELS (Medical Enforcement & Licensure System).

 3. Complete and submit the online application